 The chronic illness of addiction attempts to convince the addict that “just one will be okay”, and “I can handle it now”.
 Families need to take a strong stand for abstinence and be the voice – sometimes the loud voice – of consistent reason for their addicted loved one.

 6. Allow law enforcement to do their job.

 Legal interventions are never pleasant, although is often life-saving.
 Sometimes the best thing that can happen in the life of an addict is a trip to jail, or a court-ordered placement in a detox or rehabilitation facility.

 7. Consider financial management services for those in early recovery.

 Families all too often provide financial support for their loved ones.
-Many people become dependent on the families support without an end-goal of financial independence and accountability.
+Many people become dependent on the family’s support without an end goal of financial independence and accountability.

-It’s far healthier to get the addict plugged into a services that specializes in supporting them directly.
+It’s far healthier to get the addict plugged into a service that specialize in supporting them directly.